NTBBloodbath/norgolith/README.md

 ## 📚 Usage

-Compile the project using the `optimized` Cargo profile (recommended).
+Compile the project using the `release` Cargo profile (recommended).
 Note that the produced binary is called `lith` and not `norgolith`, this is for ergonomic reasons.

 ```
-$ cargo build --profile optimized && ./target/optimized/lith --help
+$ cargo build --release && ./target/optimized/lith --help

 The monolithic Norg static site generator